conboy/meshai-schedule-extract/README.md

 Agents built for meshai.io to extract employee shift information from unstructured schedule files.

+## Prompts

+Extract ALL shifts from this schedule.
+Return ONLY a JSON array with these fields for each shift: Start Date, Start Time, End Date, End Time, Job, Member, Worked Hours, Note.
+Use null for missing fields.
+Be concise but complete - extract EVERY shift shown.

+Below is a CSV extracted from an Excel file using pandas.
+Your task is to extract ALL shifts from this CSV schedule data.
+Return ONLY a JSON array with these fields for each shift: Start Date, Start Time, End Date, End Time, Job, Member, Worked Hours, Note.
+Use null for missing fields.
+Be concise but complete - extract EVERY shift shown.

 ## Setup

 1. Install uv if not already installed: